-No payment will be made until the contract is approved by the Commissioner of the Department of Public Safety or the Commissioner's designee.
-Under no conditions will the state be liable for the payment of any interest charges associated with the cost of the contract.
-The state is not responsible for and will not pay local, state, or federal taxes.
+No payment will be made until the contract is approved by the Trust.
+Under no conditions will the Trust be liable for the payment of any interest charges associated with the cost of the contract.
+The Trust is not responsible for and will not pay local, state, or federal taxes.
 All costs associated with the contract must be stated in U.S. currency.